coryhouse/react-flux-starter-kit/README.md

 -- lints JSX and JS via ESLint
 -- bundles JS and CSS files
 -- migrates the built app to the dist folder
+-- runs a dev webserver
+-- opens your browser at the dev URL
 -- reloads the browser upon save
--- runs a dev webserver
--- Opens your browser at the dev URL

 ##To get started:
 1. Install [NodeJS](http://www.nodejs.org)